ravichugh/sketch-n-sketch/README.md

 "[0 1 2 3 4 5 6 7 8 9 10]" : String
 ```

 ## Adding Examples

-To add a new example to the dropdown menu:
+To add a new example to the New menu:

 1. Create a file `examples/newExample.little` for your `newExample`.